NKSP Language

 - end on

-.
+select (expression).
 Some developers familiar with

 other programming languages might prefer this style.
 However if you want